anucssa/vote3/README.md

 For clarity, a vote has many candidate votes, which are basically filled in ballot entries.
 We could have CandidateVote reference BallotEntry, which would be more in line with normalised design, but I don't do this because that would require the counting software to care about the BallotEntry table, and this way it doesn't.
 Simple = good.

-This arrangement does - in theory - allow you to vote for a candidate that isn't running in the election; we trust the front end not to allow something that brain dead.
-If we did reference BallotEntry, we'd still need to validate that the ballot entry was actually for the given election.
-I'm not sure how we could enforce this at the database level, so we both:
+This arrangement does allow you to vote for a candidate that isn't running in the election:

- 1. hope for the best that the front end enforces it, *and*
+ 1. we allow frontends to prohibit/inhibit this if desired, *and*
- 1. make it a design requirement that the backends check this and either do/don't allow write-ins as required.
+ 1. it's a design requirement that the backends check for this and either do/don't allow write-ins as required.
+(For example, the optional preferential counter silently discards write-in candidates.)

+### Front end ###
 The following models are *only used by the current front end*; a new front end is not required to implement them, and the backend must not use them.
 They are written down here because they were written as part of the design process and I see no good reason to remove them.
 For clarity, elections have many vote codes, and a votecode can authorize voting in mutiple elections - e.g. Pres/VP/Sec/Treas/Committee.

  * VoteCode